 The goal seemed to mark a shift in momentum as the fog began to clear from Terry Fox Field, with the game becoming a battle of the midfields.
 Both sides saw chances limited — good interplay from Rahid Rahiem and Riley Pang teed up Camara, whose shot was deflected wide.

 The Thunderbirds emerged from the dressing room much sharper at the beginning of the second period, with Pannu’s dangerous delivery from a free kick well dealt with by the SFU defence.
 Momentum was with UBC, though, with Magnus Kristensen finding himself on the receiving end of a yellow card as SFU struggled to repel the visitors’ attack.

 SFU continued to create chances, however.
 Adam Jones’ shot was turned behind by Bush on 52 minutes, before Rahiem’s pace and whipped cross saw Camara force another top-class save from the UBC goalkeeper.

-Both sides were looking for the killer pass, with the feeling that the next goal would prove to be crucial.
 On 75 minutes, Pang found himself in a great position to level the scores, as the SFU forward intercepted a loose pass to bear down on goal.
 However, his shot blazed over the bar, and, once again, it proved costly.